 At the top follow the bridleway round to the right and cross the A280 with great care onto the continuation of the path opposite, which curves round to the left.
 At the end turn right briefly onto an unsurfaced lane, but where this swings left keep ahead past a metal fieldgate onto a stony track between hedges.
 Follow this bridleway steadily uphill for 1 km, between fields and later through a wood (Highdown Copse).

-The entrance to Highdown Gardens (free entry) is on the right.
-For refreshments go down the access road to find the Highdown Hotel10 and its Tea Room immediately on the right.
+For refreshments go down the access road to find The Highdown11 pub and its Tea Room immediately on the right.

 If you are doing the Alternative Walk to Angmering, go to §9.

-Carry on past the station on Goring Street, crossing over Goring Way.
-Veer right past the Bull Inn and across Fernhurst Drive onto the short Bodiam Avenue.
+Go over the level crossing to head south on Goring Street, crossing over Goring Way.
+Veer right past the Bull Inn and cross Fernhurst Drive onto the short Bodiam Avenue.
 At the entrance to Goring Hall Hospital turn right briefly onto a bridleway, then turn left into Fernhurst Recreation Ground.
 Go along its left-hand side and diagonally across the playing field beyond it.
 Join a broad path in a plantation of trees and follow it all the way to the seafront.
 Turn left and go along a footpath for 600m to the Sea Lane Café.

 • If you want to extend the walk to Worthing (an extra 5 km), carry on along the seafront, heading east.
 Either go all the way to Worthing Pier (3¾ km) or turn inland before then onto one of the streets off Marine Parade.
 The station is 1¼ km from the pier.

-Go through the gap and turn right onto a broad path running through a long narrow plantation of tall trees.
+In the far corner go through a gap in the trees and turn right onto a broad path through The Plantation13.
 Follow this path for 500m to the seafront, crossing two minor roads along the way.
 At the end turn left and go along a raised footpath (or the shingle beach) for 600m to reach the Sea Lane Café.

 If you want to extend the walk to Worthing instead of returning to Goring-by-Sea station, follow the outline directions below.